SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 I'm writing to report a *potential security vulnerability* in the display of Consolidated CDA documents.
-To be clear, I haven't tested whether your EHR products are vulnerable to the issues below, but I have found that they *affect some production EHR systems*, and I wanted to share this report with Web-based EHR vendors privately before I describe it in public on the [SMART Platforms blog](http://smartplatforms.org).
+To be clear, I haven't tested whether your EHR products are vulnerable to the issues below, but I have found that *these vulnerabilities affect some production EHR systems*, so I wanted to share this report with Web-based EHR vendors privately before I describe it in public on the [SMART Platforms blog](http://smartplatforms.org).